 This video reminds us of what is going on at this point in the Bible story:

 Questions to think about

-Listen and sing along to this song together which helps us remember what Jesus has done for us
+Listen and sing along to this song together which reminds us of what the apostles’ task was:

 You will need:

 1. First cut two strips out of a piece of cardboard

 2. On one of the pieces write out verse 4 from the passage: ‘All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.’